LoyolaChicagoBooks/introcs-csharp/rst/cmdline.rst

 out of your home directory (where the Mac users start automatically).

-Windows 7 or 8 users enter the command below (substituting your login ID) o get to your home directory:
+Windows 7 or 8 users enter the command below (substituting your login ID) to get to your home directory:

 .. code-block:: none

    cd C:\Users\yourLoginId

 The cd is short for "Change Directory", changing the current directory.

+.. index:: drive change on Windows

+.. _drive-change:

 .. warning::